Noncommutative mirror symmetry for punctured surfaces: Appendix: Hochschild Cohomology and -structures

 \subsection{Hochschild cohomology of the gentle categories}

-Now we will calculate the Hochschild cohomology of the gentle category $\cB = \cQA(\qpol)$, which we will view as an algebra in this section.
-For this we will use a minimal bimodule resolution for $\cB$, which can be obtained by a result by Bardzel \cite{bardzell}. \begin{theorem}[Bardzel] Suppose $\cB$ is the path algebra of a quiver $Q$ modulo relations of length two.
+We will calculate the Hochschild cohomology of the gentle category $\cB = \cQA(\rect\qpol)$ where $\qpol$ is any embedded quiver.
+We will view $\cB$ as an algebra in this section.
+For the calculation we will use a minimal bimodule resolution for $\cB$, which can be obtained by a result by Bardzel \cite{bardzell}. \begin{theorem}[Bardzel] Suppose $\cB$ is the path algebra of a quiver $Q$ modulo relations that are all paths of length two.
 Let $Z_k \subset \C Q$ be the vector space spanned by paths of length $k$ of which all subpaths of length $2$ are zero in $\cB$.

-The terms in minimal bimodule resolution $\cP^\bullet$ are given by $\cP_k = \cB\otimes Z_k \otimes \cB$ where the tensor product is taken over $\C Q_0$.
+The terms in minimal bimodule resolution $\mathtt{P}^\bullet$ are given by $\mathtt{P}_k = \cB\otimes Z_k \otimes \cB$ where the tensor product is taken over $\C Q_0$.
 The maps between the terms have the following form

 \end{theorem} As is well known the Hochschild cohomology of $\cB$ is the cohomology of the complex